 Read review: Excalibur 3926TB

 The COSORI is a sharp-looking machine.
 It sports brushed stainless steel, black plastic facing, and digital controls.
-These features, combined with an average capacity and moderate footprint, make it the most likely model to earn a permanent place on the kitchen counter.
+These features, combined with an average capacity and modest footprint, make it the most likely model to earn a permanent place on the kitchen counter.
 The machine has precise temperature and timer controls as well as an easy to wipe-down metal interior.

 The COSORI is the only model here reviewed that has metal racks.
 While these are durable and appealing for those trying to limit their plastic consumption, they produce some annoying side effects.
 The weave of the wire creates a texture that bonds well with food during the drying process, making food removal challenging at times.
-Moreover, the remnant food on the racks is difficult to remove.
+Moreover, the remnant food on the racks is challenging to remove.
 Aside from the clean-up issue, our only complaint is that we were not able to get satisfactory beef jerky results using the manufacturer's recommended recipe.
 A minor detail to be sure and one that will likely be remedied with a little tweaking of the temperature and timing.
 All in all, this machine is a top pick and worth the clean-up fuss.

 Read review: COSORI Food Dehydrator Machine

-The Hamilton Beach 32100A is a rectangular stackable dehydrator that offers both value and reasonable performance.
+The Hamilton Beach 32100A is a rectangular stackable dehydrator that offers both value and consistent performance.
 The size and shape of the trays provide ample square footage and make clean-up straight forward.
 Additionally, the temperature and time controls are simple to use.

 Read review: Hamilton Beach 32100A

 The rub is that the spacing between the tray slats is a bit wide and can pose problems with smaller morsels.
 Also, the controls for temperature and time are a bit counterintuitive as one must reset the entire system to add more time to the clock.
-That being said, this is a fairly simple, reasonably priced, reliable machine that would be an excellent pick for many homes.
+That being said, this is a reasonably simple, reasonably priced, reliable machine that would be an excellent pick for many homes.

 Read review: Presto 06301 Dehydro